elewa-academy/Precourse/4-html-css/README.md

 1. Follow a tutorial of your choice, FreeCodeCamp is a good place to start.
 2. Build a minimum of 6 basic websites with only HTML & CSS.
 Make them all a little different, try to explore the possibilities and your limits.
 Feel free to develop them wherever you are comfortable - CodePen, Glitch, JSFiddle, ...
 3. When you have finished each one of these sites, copy paste the code to GitHub.
 Set each repository's Gh-Pages to build from master.
 4. Build a Gallery Page using Bootstrap.
 This site will use the grid system to feature each page you built and provide links to the repos & live demos.
+(The _Basic Frontend Project_ from FCC is a good starting point.)
 5. Link to this Pretty Things Gallery in your Portfolio.